How Much Is My House Worth: A Guide to Finding Out

 The only problem is that data can be at least a month out-of-date as it takes time to upload the details of every house purchase.
 Another thing to bear in mind is that the average price does not take into account regional variations.
 No county or city has uniform neighbourhoods where property prices are all the same.

-House valuation tools on online property portals
+Online property valuation tool on online property portals

 This is handy as a rough guide but not always very accurate.
 The parameters used by such tools are quite basic, and it cannot always take into consideration very real human factors that make your home unique or worth more.
-For example, being in the catchment area of a good school or any property renovations you have made.
+For example, being in the catchment area of a good school or any property renovations you have made

 Houses in England with a good value associated

 Although local areas do have an average house price, the value of your house depends on many factors specific to your property.
-Photo © Alan Murray-Rust (cc-by-sa/2.0
+Photo © Alan Murray-Rust (cc-by-sa/2.0)

-Consulting estate agents about your house value
+Consulting a local estate agent about your house value

 Both local and online estate agents can be helpful in setting a price for your home as they are usually property experts.
 However, they are also hoping to be hired by you and make money from the commission.